ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-tailwindcss.md

 ### Custom Tailwind plugins

 Although we could do everything with Tailwind, we needed to have some Sass variables separately available to use in our web components.
-Therefor we used a plugin to generate Sass variables based on your Tailwind config.
+Therefore we used a plugin to generate Sass variables based on your Tailwind config.

 More information to write and use your own plugins can be found on [Tailwind's documentation website](https://tailwindcss.com/docs/plugins/){:target="_blank" rel="noopener noreferrer"}.